 - Measures are taken to guarantee the authenticity and integrity of the SSP on board.
-Among these measures might be the inclusion content tablet, index, and document control (e.g., include total number of pages in the page number, adequate record of changes).
+Among these measures might be the inclusion of a content tablet, index, and document control (e.g., include total number of pages in the page number, adequate record of changes).
 It should consider physical (e.g., safebox, locks,...) and digital (e.g., inclusion in the cybersecurity risk assessment,) aspects as required; - Any amendments to an approved SSP, based on the verification carried out for that plan, shall be distinctly identifiable and do not replace the original plan;

-- Approval of an SSP is indicated in such a way as to confirm that every page has been approved; - A letter of approval of the SSP is issued and made available on board, which clearly identifies the SSP to which it refers; - The SSP clearly indicates which parts cannot be made available to DAOs without prior consent from the Flag Administration, should said DAOs need access to the SSP in the event that clear grounds are established; - Member States provide Masters and SSOs with clear instructions on making available the parts of the SSP that can be disclosed to DAOs in the event that clear grounds are established to this effect; - Member States encourage companies to avoid unnecessary administrative burden by ensuring that SSPs are not excessively detailed and that they are tailored to apply to the specific ship and/or Company.
+- Approval of an SSP is indicated in such a way as to confirm that every page has been approved; - A letter of approval of the SSP is issued and made available on board, which clearly identifies the SSP to which it refers; - The SSP includes provision for maintaining the security for those cases where the ship is periodicaly laid up (e.g., icebreakers summer season, passenger ships with seasonal operations, tall ships).
+The SSP should include measures adequate to the lay up location and reduced crew.
+These provisions would be implemented whenever the ship maintains a valid ISSC during the laid up period; - The SSP clearly indicates which parts cannot be made available to DAOs without prior consent from the Flag Administration or the master of the ship41, should said DAOs need access to the SSP in the event that clear grounds are established; - Member States provide Masters and SSOs with clear instructions on making available the parts of the SSP that can be disclosed to DAOs in the event that clear grounds are established to this effect; - Member States encourage companies to avoid unnecessary administrative burden by ensuring that SSPs are not excessively detailed and that they are tailored to apply to the specific ship and/or Company.